vincegludovice/node-3/README.md

           postgres://postgres@localhost:5432/node3

     - Connect using SQL Tabs (the password will be the same)
-    - We now a database specifically for our application.
+    - We now have a database specifically for our application.

 ## Step 2 - Adding Tables